amandasaurus/osm-tag-csv-history/README.md

 ## Usage

-    osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv
+    osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv.gz

+The output is automatically compressed with gzip if the file ends in `.gz`.

 ### Tag Filtering

 By default, all tag changes are included.
-With the `--tag`/`-t` argument, only q
+With the `--tag`/`-t` argument, only any changes to those tags are included in the output

+To produce a CSV with only changes to the `highway` or `building` tag, run this command

+    osm-tag-csv-history -i mydata.osm.pbf -o mydata.csv -t highway -t building

+### Changeset tag column

 ### Example